AtRiskMedia/tractstack-go/README.md

    ▀▀                   ▀▀       ▀▀             ▀▀ ▀▀▀
 ```

-> **Stop building pages.
-Build a brand universe.**

-## The Problem: The Web has Amnesia
+## The Manifesto: The Web Has Amnesia

-Traditional websites treat every visitor like a stranger.
-Static technology forces you to serve the exact same generic monologue to everyone.
-Legacy tools suffer from **Intent Blindness** - they were built for page views, not signal clarity.
+Traditional CMS software conquered the world by making publishing easy—but it broke the relationship.
+It treats every visitor like a stranger.
+It forces you to serve the exact same generic monologue to everyone, relying on invasive third-party tracking to guess who is reading.

-## The Solution: A Site That Listens

-**TractStack v2.2** is an Adaptive Engine that acts as a triage nurse, not a brochure.
-It turns a fragile "page view" into a powerful, privacy-first user journey.
+## The "Free Web" Press Restores the Signal

+**TractStack v2.2** is not just a CMS; it is a **Signal Continuity Engine**.
+It takes the concept of the "Press"—broadcasting ideas—and adds the "Handshake."

+### 1. The Mass-Produced Handshake (Smart Triage)

+Legacy tools suffer from **Intent Blindness**.
+The Free Web Press serves a dialogue.

+- **Identify Intent:** Our logic engine acts like a triage nurse, identifying high-intent users instantly.
+- **The Hidden Door:** You define content paths that only open when a user signals interest.
+- **The Result:** You don't just "publish" a site; you press a branded universe that adapts to every visitor.

-### 1. Generative Architecture
+### 2. Generative Architecture (No-Code Freedom)

-Don't settle for the "rigid" look of standard CMS platforms.
+Don't settle for the "rigid" look of standard platforms.

-- **AI Design Creator:** Any section of your page can now be designed by prompt for complete creative control of images, text, and buttons.
+- **AI Design Creator:** Design any section by prompt for complete creative control.
-- **Semantic Integrity:** Even with full creative freedom, content is extracted and stored as Markdown for full-text search and maximum SEO benefit.
+- **Semantic Integrity:** We extract content as Markdown for full-text search and maximum SEO benefit, ensuring your signal remains concrete even when the design is fluid.

-### 2. Smart Triage

-The logic engine empowers you to identify high-intent users instantly and accelerate them to conversion, while automatically nurturing the rest.
-You define content paths that only open when a user signals interest.

-### 3. Total Memory (Privacy-First)
+### 3. Total Memory (Privacy as Infrastructure)

-We moved "memory" from fragile third-party cookies to a proprietary server-side logic engine.
+We moved "memory" from fragile third-party cookies (The Dependent Web) to a proprietary server-side logic engine (The Free Web).

 - **The Handshake:** First-party session management keeps the conversation fluid without external tracking.
-- **The Kill Switch:** If a user revokes consent, the system immediately purges all session data and cookies.
+- **The Kill Switch:** True data sovereignty.
+If a user revokes consent, the system immediately purges the session.

 ---